What can you do to Make and Save More Money with your Tax Return?

 Debt is a massive burden to carry.
 The interest you pay, the amount of money from your wage which has to go to debt and the stress it causes are all awful.
 Put your return towards debt and get financially free sooner.
 Even if the amount doesn’t totally clear a debt I bet it’ll get you a lot closer!

 As you clear your debts, close the accounts so you can’t rack up the debt again later.
-Check out The Barefoot Investor and The Total Money Makeover for tips on reducing debt along with specific methods.
+Check out 6 tips to easily reduce debt.
 You might also want to read how this couple cleared $90,000 in 12 months (they were unemployed when they started) or how Kiri cleared $3,000 in 1 month.

 Everyone needs a mini emergency fund. $1,000 to $2,000 is recommended as this amount will usually cover any emergency such as car repairs, your insurance premium if something happens, medical etc. Keep this money in a separate account so you don’t touch it and only use it for real emergencies.

 Or you could choose your own shares after some research and invest that way.
-If you have $500+ to invest, my preference is to invest in packets of shares this way instead of Raiz as the fees are lower if you invest directly.
+If you have $1000+ to invest, my preference is to invest in packets of shares this way instead.
 However, do your research and invest wisely.

 Lastly, you could invest in yourself by doing a course, taking a class you’ve always wanted to or getting something you need but have put off such as dental work.
 Any of these are a wise investment in yourself.

-This year I started a Diploma of Counselling, have been doing some different courses on Udemy for as little as $15 plus reading all the ebooks and doing the courses from The Genius Bloggers Toolkit (live again in October, but you can register so you’re notified through this link).
-I also joined a gym recently and am doing another dance class.
-Investing in yourself is worth it!
+I enrolled myself in a Diploma of Counseling one year and have been doing some different courses on Udemy for as little as $15.
+Signing up to Audible made it easy to listen to books.
+For blogging, I used The Genius Bloggers Toolkit (live again in October, but you can register so you’re notified through this link).

 Eventually, you will need to replace items in your home.
 Research has shown the difference between old appliances and new ones when it comes to energy efficiency, especially for things such as heating and air conditioning.